- Portugal - Lisbon, Porto, and the island of Madeira

 - Portugal in spring is a feast for the senses.
 On this tour, we explore both grand historic public gardens and palaces and private garden estates in Lisbon and Porto, like Sintra, Villar d'Allen, Qunita dos Lagos, Palacio Fronteira and Quinta da Aleveda.
 Then it's off to the verdant sub-tropical Atlantic island of Madeira to see the Monte Palace Gardens, colourful markets and Belmond Reid's Palace.

-Gardens of the Atlantic – A GARDEN TOUR TO Portugal and Madeira with Julie Kinney
+Gardens of the Atlantic – a garden tour Portugal and Madeira with Julie Kinney

-Springtime in Portugal arrives with a burst of colour and greenery after the typically wet and cool winter.
-Prepare for a sensory feast exploring grand historic gardens and palaces in Lisbon and Porto, and then the contrast of Portugal’s verdant sub-tropical Atlantic island of Madeira.
+After typically cool and wet winters, springtime in Portugal arrives with a burst of colour and greenery.
+On this tour, prepare for a sensory feast as you explore the grand historic gardens and palaces of the Portuguese mainland cities of Lisbon and Porto, and the verdant sub-tropical Atlantic island of Madeira.
 Gain exclusive access to some of the most charming and lush private gardens and estates in all of Europe, and enjoy the history, culture and cuisine of this captivating country in an unspoiled corner of Western Europe.

 AT A GLANCE…

 Marvel at the grand palaces of Lisbon and atmospheric Sintra and admire the sweeping Villar d’Allen, Aveleda and Palheiro estates (‘quintas’)

 Enjoy exclusive, locally-guided visits to a number of private gardens and estates